brespina/personal-portfolio/content/projects/project_1.md

 local_image = "/projects/project-1.jpg"
 +++

-Frequency and Spatial Filtering for Periodic Noise Removal:
+frequency and spatial filtering for periodic noise removal:

 here we were tasked to use fourier transform on a signal. our signal is an image but to apply the fourier transform we have to note two things: